 Google wants to give its users the right information.
 If you want to know something in real life, you're probably going to go to the person who knows the most about it.
 You want to talk to someone who has a specific domain knowledge.

 This is no different in Google.
 It's not for nothing that your Domain Authority is one of the most important factors that Google looks at to rank your article or site highly.

 Suppose you live in Amsterdam.
-In that case, you can probably write a very good article about Amsterdam.
+In that case, you can probably write an excellent article about Amsterdam.
 But that's not enough for Google.
 What they want is for you to write a whole new article about every topic you mention in your article.
-If you can write another article about the topics you mentioned in that article, Google knows for sure that you have domain knowledge and therefore authority.
+If you can write another article about the topics you mentioned in that article, Google knows for sure that you have domain knowledge and therefore, authority.

 If you write about what you know, without any SEO tricks and regularly post a new article, Google will eventually reward you with a higher ranking.
 But there are a lot of possibilities to rank higher in the search results faster.
 The most important five factors are:

 - Clean and SEO optimized HTML